Labbu

-The Labbu Myth, “The Slaying of Labbu”, or possibly: the Kalbu Myth – depending on the reading of the first character in the antagonist's name (which is always written as KAL and may be read as: Lab, Kal, Rib or Tan); is an ancient Mesopotamian creation epic with its origin no later than the Old Babylonian period.
+The Labbu Myth is an ancient Mesopotamian creation epic.
+Only one copy of it is known from the Library of Ashurbanipal.
+It is commonly dated no later than the Old Babylonian period, although recent work suggests a later composition.
 It is a folktale possibly of the Diyala region, since the later version seems to feature the god Tišpak as its protagonist and may be an allegory representing his replacement of the chthonic serpent-god Ninazu at the top of the pantheon of the city of Eshnunna.
 This part is played by Nergal in the earlier version.
 It was possibly a precursor of the Enûma Eliš, where Labbu – meaning "Raging One" or "lion", was the prototype of Tiamat and of the Canaanite tale of Baal fighting Yamm.
+Other similar texts include the Myth of Anzu and KAR 6.

+Depending on the reading of the first character in the antagonist's name (always written as KAL and may be read as: Lab, Kal, Rib or Tan), the text might also be called The Slaying of Labbu or Kalbu Myth.
+This polyvalence of cuneiform readings allows a possible connection to the biblical monster Rahab – more on this below.

+Text

+The following translation of the Labbu Myth comes from Ayali-Darshan 2020.The cities became dilapidated, the lands [...]